JamesJimmyCrypto/mina-token-manager-launcher/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request to our [GitHub repository](https://github.com/izzetemredemir/mina-token-manager).

 ## License